kisssdev/aurelia-kis-oidc-sample/README.md

 ## See it in action

-If you prefer, you can this see this application in live [here](https://aureliakisoidc.z16.web.core.windows.net/).
+If you want to check the behavior of the application, you can see it in action [here](https://aureliakisoidc.z16.web.core.windows.net/).